 With Halifax you can pay an additional permitted subscription into an existing cash ISA or open a new one.
 (You can't use either a Junior Cash ISA or a Help to Buy: ISA.)
 You can pay in at one of our branches with a counter or contact us to transfer money from another account.
+The counter service may not be available if there is an alternative option available to complete your transaction.

 - If you're no longer UK resident for tax purposes, you can usually keep your ISA open.
 If you're an adult you can't usually pay any more money in, but we can carry on paying you interest free of UK income tax.
 [Bear in mind there may be rules in your new country on holding a bank or savings account abroad.]
 The restriction on paying into your ISA doesn't apply if you're a Crown employee serving overseas, or if you're married to or in civil partnership with a Crown employee serving overseas; - If a failure to follow the ISA rules means your ISA's void, or will become void, we'll contact you.
 Income tax may be due on any interest earned.
-It will be your responsibility to pay this to HM Revenue & Customs; - If your ISA's flexible and you take money out but plan to pay it back in later in the same tax year, you must do so before you transfer your ISA to another bank or building society, or close it.
+It will be your responsibility to pay this to HM Revenue & Customs;

+- If your ISA's flexible and you take money out but plan to pay it back in later in the same tax year, you must do so before you transfer your ISA to another bank or building society, or close it.
 You won't be able to pay the amount back in after transferring your ISA or closing it; - From 6 April 2024, we only accept applications for cash ISAs if you're 18+.
 This does not apply if you opened your cash ISA before April 2024 (when a 16+ age limit applied).
 It also does not apply if you're 16+ and want to replace the registered contact and take over your Junior Cash ISA.